robotcodedev/robotcode/packages/modifiers/README.md

 ## License

-`robotcode-utils` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
+`robotcode-modifiers` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.